turingschool/front-end-curriculum/lessons/electron-file-dialogs.md

 };
 ```

 We'll call this function immediately when the application is ready for now.
 If the user cancels the file open dialog, `files` will be `undefined`.
-If that happens, we're return early so that we don't get any errors down the line.
+If that happens, we're returning early so that we don't get any errors down the line.

 ```js
 app.on('ready', function () {